Skip to main content

 3. Letta (Formerly MemGPT)

 Letta is the most direct Hermes alternative for developers who want to embed agents into their own applications.
-With over 21,700 GitHub stars and a mature memory-first architecture (Core Memory, Archival Memory, recall and insertion functions), Letta delivers what MemGPT pioneered in production-ready form.
+With over 23,300 GitHub stars (as of June 2026) and a mature memory-first architecture (Core Memory, Archival Memory, recall and insertion functions), Letta delivers what MemGPT pioneered in production-ready form.

 The key difference from Hermes: Letta is primarily a backend framework with a REST API plus Python and TypeScript SDKs.
 Instead of a CLI with channels, you drop Letta into your code and build the interface yourself.
 The open Agent File Format (.af) makes agents portable across frameworks.